brenopolanski/saiku-digest-authentication/README.md

 **Digest access authentication** is one of the agreed-upon methods a web server can use to negotiate credentials, such as username or password, with a user's web browser.

-[Saiku](http://www.meteorite.bi/saiku) is an open source analytics client developed by [meteorite](http://www.meteorite.bi/).
+[Saiku](http://www.meteorite.bi/saiku) is an open source analytics client developed by [Meteorite BI](http://www.meteorite.bi/).
 A user interface for the analytical tool.

 ## Usage